neverendingqs/netlify-deployment-hours-plugin/README.md

   expression = "* * * * *"
   # tz database value that expresses the timezone of the expression
   timezone = "America/Toronto"
+  # True or false value to indicate if the restrictions should apply to production deploys or all deploys
+  productionOnly = false
 ```

 Both are passed into